Change a Child's Life - Become a CASA Volunteer in Berkshire County!

 You do not need to have a legal or social work background to become a CASA - we will train you!

-You must be able to attend all or most of these days in order to complete the 30-hour CASA pre-training.
+Upcoming Training Schedule: Trainings are held twice per year, or as needed.
+You must be able to attend all or most of the training in order to complete the 30-hour CASA pre-training requirement.
+Please contact us for the dates of the next training opportunity.

 - Critical Thinking